Master of Education Degree

-Minimum University System admission requirements for master's degree studies are as follows, but each department offering the master's degree may set additional admission requirements.
+Minimum University System admission requirements for master's degree studies are as follows, but each department offering the M.Ed. degree may set additional admission requirements.

 The student must hold an undergraduate degree from an accredited college or university with an undergraduate major in, or prerequisites for, the planned field of study where applicable.

-For most programs, applicants must have earned a minimum 2.7 undergraduate grade point average calculated on all work attempted in which letter grades were awarded.
-Contact the Graduate Studies Office for information concerning the graduate program to which you are applying for more information.
+For most programs, applicants must have earned a minimum 2.5 undergraduate grade point average calculated on all work attempted in which letter grades were awarded, and typically, must present a minimum score of at least 400 on the verbal and at least 400 on the analytical (for scores obtained prior to October 2002) or quantitative section of the GRE, whichever of the two is higher, for a minimum combined score of 800.
+Applicants may also submit a score on the Miller Analogies Test off 44 or higher (old form) or 396-401 (new form).
+Contact the Graduate School Office for information concerning the graduate program to which you are applying for more information.
 MAT scores are unacceptable for admission into the Ed.
 D. programs.
 Scores from the ETS PRAXIS or Georgia Assessments for the Certification of Educators (GACE) tests are unacceptable for admission into M.Ed. degree programs.

 These are minimum requirements.
 Applicants should see program sections for specific program admission and exit criteria.